Vintage Broccoli Salad

 This is one of those old recipes that my friends and I made way back in the 1980s and 90s.
 I’ve noticed that it’s enjoying a bit of a revival and have seen it pop up on several sites as though it was something brand spanking new.
 That always makes me chuckle.

-Give this a try and I guaranteed your family and friends will be asking for the recipe!
+Give this a try and I guarantee your family and friends will be asking for the recipe!

 This post contains affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

-• Fresh broccoli (you can use whole heads of broccoli or purchase the packages of fresh broccoli florets to make your life easier; you’ll need 10 to 12 ounces of florets)
+- Fresh broccoli — You can use whole heads of broccoli or purchase a package of fresh broccoli florets to make your life easier; you’ll need 10 to 12 ounces of florets.

 Blanch the Broccoli